Sausage Gravy Recipe

 Step One: Gather Ingredients

-I always bring out all the listed ingredients into one area so I can check them off the recipe list before starting.
-I sure don’t want to miss any key items that would add to the success of the final product.
+I always gather all the ingredients listed in the recipe before starting so I can check them off the list.
+I don’t want to miss any essential items that would contribute to the final product’s success.

 Step Two: Cook Sausage

 I had Mark cook the sausage in my 12″ cast iron pan.
 We use it all the time to cook so many different things.
-I find that it heats and cooks very consistently on my natural gas stove.
-Mark made sure the sausage was broken up into small pieces, not only so it could be cooked all the way through, but so the pieces were small enough to easily mix with the other ingredients.
+It heats and cooks very consistently on my natural gas stove.
+Mark made sure the sausage was broken up into small pieces, not only so it could be cooked all the way through but also so the pieces were small enough to mix with the other ingredients easily.

 Step Three: Make Sure Meat is Fully Cooked